Skip to main content

 Napoleon

-This is the grill I'd point most people toward before anything else in the $650-750 range.
+This is the grill I'd point most people toward before anything else in its tier.
 The Napoleon Freestyle 425 is a four-burner grill with 525 square inches of primary cooking space, and it represents Napoleon's best value in the under-$1,000 segment.

-Napoleon's WAVE cooking grids carry over from the Freestyle 365, with the same superior grill marks.
-The instant failsafe ignition is the same reliable system.
+Napoleon's cast-iron cooking grids deliver distinctive sear marks, and the JETFIRE ignition is reliable in cold weather.
 Where the 425 pulls ahead is the cooking configuration: four burners give you more control, and that control translates directly to better food.

 The honest negative: Napoleon's accessory ecosystem is narrower than Weber's.
 If you want a pizza stone, rotisserie kit, or a custom cover that fits perfectly, Weber's range is broader and more widely stocked.
 Napoleon makes quality accessories but the selection is smaller.

-Who it's right for: anyone who wants the best gas grill in the $650-750 range, cooks for five or more people regularly, or wants genuine two-zone cooking capability without spending Genesis money.
+Who it's right for: anyone who wants the best gas grill in this tier, cooks for five or more people regularly, or wants genuine two-zone cooking capability without spending Genesis money.

-Weber Genesis E-325S: The One Most People Should Buy
+Weber Genesis E-325: The One Most People Should Buy

 Weber